dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 * Simplicity of definition.
 Because all shared secrets and cipher texts are fixed length, we do not need to encode the length.
 Using SHA3-256, we do not need HMAC-based construction.
+  For the concrete choice of ML-KEM, we do not need to mix in its ciphertext, see {{secc}}.

-* Security analysis: because ML-KEM-768 already assumes QROM, we do not need to complicate the analysis of X-Wing by considering weaker models.
+* Security analysis.
+Because ML-KEM-768 already assumes QROM, we do not need to complicate the analysis of X-Wing by considering weaker models.

-* Performance: by using SHA3-256 in the combiner, which matches the hashing in ML-KEM, this hash can be computed in one go on platforms where two-way Keccak is available.
+* Performance.
+Not having to mix in the ML-KEM ciphertext is a nice performance benefit.
+Furthermore, by using SHA3-256 in the combiner, which matches the hashing in ML-KEM, this hash can be computed in one go on platforms where two-way Keccak is available.